We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 雌獅 is how to write "lioness" in Chinese.

-If you do see name of this species of animal written on a wall scroll, it's more likely to be the masculine form of "lion".
+If you see the name of this animal species written on a wall scroll, it's more likely to be the masculine form of “lion.”

 See Also: Prosperity